Skip to main content

 Yes, switch sites

-Climbing a mountain in the dark is just one of many extraordinary moments on the Larapinta Trail.
+Walking up a mountain in the dark is just one of many extraordinary moments on the Larapinta Trail.
 One of the world’s great long-distance hikes, the 223km trail snakes along the backbone of the spectacular West MacDonnell Ranges (aka the West Macs), and is an adventure like no other.

 The first days’ walk to Simpsons Gap, a sacred waterhole surrounded by towering red rock walls, is a stunning introduction to what’s in store, leaving town behind as you walk along the spine of Euro Ridge, the tilted folds and weathered peaks of the West Macs stretching out towards the horizon.
-These rugged mountains are home to several beautiful gorges and waterholes, places like Ellery Creek Big Hole, where floating in an icy-cold waterhole as the sun goes down is the perfect way soothe sore muscles after a day on the trail.
+These rugged mountains are home to several beautiful gorges and waterholes, places like Ellery Creek Big Hole, where floating in an icy-cold waterhole as the sun goes down is the perfect way to soothe sore muscles after a day on the trail.

 You don’t have to do the whole trail to see the highlights though – most are accessible on day walks that leave from picnic and camping areas in the West MacDonnell National Park, which can all be accessed along the Red Centre Way, a scenic driving route that will eventually lead you Kings Canyon and beyond to Uluru.